Fact checked

 This content has been reviewed by Canadian estate planning experts or legal professionals.
 Our editorial team is committed to ensuring the accuracy and currency of content related to estate planning, online wills, probate, powers of attorney, guardianship, and other related topics.
 Our goal is to provide reliable, up-to-date information to assist you in understanding these complex topics.

-What is Canada Will Registry and How Does It Work
+What is the Willful Will Registry and How Does It Work

 In this article:

 Congratulations on getting your will in place!
 Once you’re happy with your will and it has been signed, witnessed, and stored in a safe place, there's one step left: registering your will.
-We’ve partnered with NoticeConnect, the creators of CanadaWillRegistry.org, to offer one free registration for all Willful customers (a $40 value)—and it’s as easy as a few clicks.
-This article explains why it’s important to register your will and outlines step-by-step instructions for registering your will with CanadaWillRegistry.org
+You can register your will for free on the Willful Will Registry—and it’s as easy as a few clicks.
+This article explains why it’s important to register your will and outlines step-by-step instructions for registering your will.

 Please note that if you live in BC, there is a provincial will registry as well that allows residents to register their will for a fee.